EvisHome/Home-Assistant/esphome/project-box-creator/readme.md

 ## Box Creation Options

-*NOTE: When you open the TinkerCad Codeblocks, you may need to scroll to the top to actually see the correct variables that you can changes.*
+*NOTE: When you open the TinkerCad Codeblocks, you may need to scroll to the top to actually see the correct variables that you can changes.* Although I tried to set comment boxes around the "canvas" so that it centers the variables, when first opened.

 ![](all-box-settings.png)